mstksg/bff-mono/README.md

         </book>
     </bib>

-In `Example.hs`, you can see that it is not so burden to write `q1` with the required type.
+In `XMLExamples.hs`, you can see that it is not so burden to write `q1` with the required type.